-Establishing a Service Learning Program
+Establishing a Service-Learning Experience

-To create a service learning program, the HQWBL coordinator/teacher/point-of-contact and/or students can conduct initial research to determine community needs, including conducting surveys, consulting community agency representatives, and coordinating with local media.
-Once key public issues have been identified and analyzed, expectations for program scope and rigor must be set.
-Expectations for the program and for the students must be based on student abilities and areas of interest, as well as community needs and the school’s goals and vision.
-Because all HQWBL experiences depend on cultivating community relationships, consider collaborating with people in existing programs that may complement the new service learning program.
-Service learning may take place in conjunction with CTSO experiences.
+To create a service-learning experience, the CTE WBL coordinator/teacher/point of contact can assist students in conducting initial research to determine community needs, including conducting surveys, consulting community agency representatives, and coordinating with local organizations and/or media.
+Once key public issues have been identified and analyzed, expectations for experience scope and rigor must be set.
+Expectations for the experience and for the students must be based on the student’s abilities and areas of interest, as well as community needs and the school’s goals and vision.
+Because all CTE HQWBL experiences depend on cultivating community relationships, consider collaborating with people in existing experiences that may complement the new service-learning experiences.
+Service learning may take place in conjunction with CTSO experiences as long as CTE HQWBL service-learning criteria are met.

-Once high-level decisions about the program have been made, standards, expectations, and responsibilities must be drafted for all stakeholders.
-The HQWBL coordinator/teacher/point-of-contact must develop training materials and provide a service learning training agreement to be signed by the HQWBL coordinator/teacher/point-of-contact, the student, the parent/guardian, and the project contact.
+Once high-level decisions about the experience have been made, standards, expectations, and responsibilities must be drafted for all stakeholders.
+The CTE WBL coordinator/teacher/point of contact must ensure all safety requirements are followed by business/community project partners, develop training materials, and provide a service-learning training agreement to be signed by the CTE WBL coordinator/teacher/point of contact, the student, the parent/guardian, and the project contact.

-Effective service learning programs provide closure as well as time for reflection, so that students may think critically about the service learning experiences.
+Effective service-learning expereinces provide closure as well as time for reflection, so that students may think critically about the service-learning experiences.
 Additionally, consider celebrating student service through certificates, assemblies, or media coverage.
-Elicit feedback to improve the program and to ensure the continual involvement of students and community members.
+Elicit feedback to improve the experience and to ensure the continual involvement of students and community members.

-Roles and Timeline for Service Learning Implementation
+Roles and Timeline for Service-Learning Implementation

-Before the Service Learning Project
+Before the Service-Learning Project